 NACTRC Centre Director Dr. Lawrence Richer says, “We have a health service provider in Alberta Health Services that’s very committed to research and really wants to see research entrenched in the daily work of clinical care, that it’s truly integrated in how we deliver care, so that as we’re caring for individuals, we’re also learning.”

-The Real World Evidence Unit is a research centre that works with NACTRC to design and perform pragmatic trials and research projects that harness the power of real-world health data.
+The Real World Evidence Unit is a research centre that works with NACTRC to design and conduct observational studies (such as cohort and case control) and pragmatic trials that harness the power of real-world health data.

-The unit offers access to today’s brightest clinician researchers working in a range of diseases and methodologies.
-It partners with companies, patients, payers, practitioners, regulators, and HTA bodies to generate knowledge and gather evidence that guides clinical care, defines product use, and informs decisions about payment policies and strategies.
+The unit offers partners with industry, researchers, clinicians, patients, payers, and regulators to generate knowledge or gather evidence that guides clinical care, defines product use, and informs decision-makers.

 What is real-world evidence?